Beer Sheba (of the Galilee)

 Click on the photos to view in higher resolution...

-A closer view, captured by a drone from the west side of the steep hill. is in the next photo.
+Another view, captured by a drone from the west side of the steep hill, is in the next photo.
 Notice the traces of fortification walls on the upper third of the hill.

 This Youtube video shows a flight over the site:

 The following photo is a view from the main road from Karmiel to the sea of Galilee, looking towards the north (the hills of the upper Galilee).
 The ancient fortified city is on top of the hill.

 On top of the hill there are traces of ruins of the Roman city - the foundations of the houses and walls that were fortified by Josephus.
-The layers of fortifications are seen in the photo below, an east view seen from across the valley of Zalmon.
 The walls occupy the top third of the hill, while the structures are mostly located on the top side.

 The following photos were taken during dusk, when the moon was rising over the eastern hills.